david-chulde/streamverse-introduction/README_ALL.md

 ## Overview

-This project is a scalable, microservices-based streaming platform designed with cutting-edge technologies and best practices to deliver high performance and maintainability.
-The architecture leverages REST APIs, GraphQL, WebSocket, WebHook, RPC, and SOAP for diverse communication needs, supported by a robust DevOps pipeline and monitoring solutions.
+This project is a scalable video streaming platform based on microservices, designed with cutting-edge technologies and best practices to ensure high performance and ease of maintenance.
+The architecture relies on REST APIs for communication between services, enabling efficient and flexible integration.
+Its distributed design optimizes content delivery and visualization across multiple devices, ensuring a smooth and reliable user experience.

 ---